UAE: 3 Bangladeshis get life imprisonment, 54 to be jailed and deported for rioting

 Protests erupted in Bangladesh against preferential hiring rules that prioritise women, residents of less developed districts, and other disadvantaged sections over merit-based selection.

-This includes reservation of 30 per cent of higghly sought-after civil service posts for children of freedom fighters who fought in the country's 1971 liberation war against Pakistan.
+This includes reservation of 30 per cent of highly sought-after civil service posts for children of freedom fighters who fought in the country's 1971 liberation war against Pakistan.

 Amid the unrest, telecommunication lines were disrupted, a nationwide internet ban was enforced and a curfew was imposed to quell the growing unrest.
 Military was called in, after police failure to control the protests.